QITI/pySLM2/paper.md

 # Acknowledgements

-The hardware controls for the DMDs from Vialux in the package is built on top of the `AL4lib`[@sebastien_m_popoff_2022_6121191].
+The hardware controls for the DMDs from ViALUX GmbH in the package is built on top of the `AL4lib`[@sebastien_m_popoff_2022_6121191].
 We appreciate the work of the authors of `AL4lib`.
 We thank Kaleb Ruscitti in helping the hardware testings.
 We thank Sainath Motlakunta for his constructive feedbacks on the package.

 <!-- We acknowledge contributions from Brigitta Sipocz, Syrtis Major, and Semyeong
 Oh, and support from Kathryn Johnston during the genesis of this project. -->